antonevane/devblog/_posts/2015-04-28-files-io-nio.md

 ---

 Since Java 7 a bit dusty `I/O` becomes a burden and new package `java.nio.file` has been introduced in the language.
 It defines classes to access files and file system.
+Lets have a look into some of them.

 <h4 class="section-heading">Path</h4>
 The Path is a programmatic representation of a path in the file system separated by a specific separator.